Edmonton-Public-Library/fixitemholdsbot/Readme.md

 Product Description:
 --------------------
-The script collects all the errors and parses the item keys before proceeding to fix these items.

 Item database errors occur on accounts when the customer has a hold, who's hold key contains an item key that no longer exists.
 The script has different modes of operation.
 If '-a' switch is used, the entire hold table is searched for active holds that point to item keys that don't exist with the following API.

- selhold -jACTIVE -oI 2>/dev/null | selitem -iI  2>/tmp/broken.holds.txt
+ selhold -jACTIVE -oI 2>/dev/null | selitem -iI  2>$BROKEN_HOLD_KEYS

 The script collects all the errors and parses the item keys before proceeding to fix these items.

 Another mode uses '-h' with a specific hold key.
 In this case the script will find all the holds that are sitting on items that are in problematic current locations.
 Once a hold on an invalid item has been identified, the script will report the best item replacement.

 A third mode allows the input of an item key file ('-i'), and will move holds from a specific item to another viable item on the same title.
 This may not be possible if there is only one item on the title, or all the other items are in non-existant viable locations.
 See '-r' for more information.

+Another common request is to fix holds on an item based on the item id.
+This can be done with the '-I' flag.

 Finally the '-B' switch will analyse the holds for a specific use and move the holds that currently rest on non-viable items if possible.
 This may not be possible if the hold is on a title with only one item, or all the items on the title are non-viable (current locations are included in the list of non-viable locations).

 If the '-U' switch is used the hold will be updated without the customer losing their place in the queue.
 If no viable item could be found to move the hold to, the TCN and title will be reported to STDOUT if '-r' is selected, otherwise the item key is printed to STDERR along with a message explaining why the hold could not be moved.

 Any holds that are moved are added to the changed_holds.log file with the following details.